 For women with larger or heavy breasts, a breast reduction surgery is a welcome solution to chronic shoulder and back pain, skin irritation, and even the emotional effects of self-consciousness and low self-esteem.
 If you struggle with these issues or are simply unhappy with having large breasts, you may be considering a reduction mammaplasty but don’t know what kind of outcome you can expect.
-Our Raleigh plastic surgeon is providing an in-depth look at what you can expect during and after your breast reduction surgery.
+Our board-certified Raleigh plastic surgeon is providing an in-depth look at what you can expect during and after your breast reduction surgery.

 Who Is a Good Candidate for Breast Reduction Surgery?

 First, it’s important to determine if this procedure is right for you.
 Of course, you’ll have a one-on-one consultation with your plastic surgeon, to get personalized information, but some general guidelines include: